kalavai-net/kalavai-client/README.md

 - A seed node(s): one (or more for high availability deployments) machine that acts as central control plane
 - One or many worker nodes: any machine connected to the seed node that can carry out workloads (generally with access to a GPU)

+Check our [getting started guide](https://kalavai-net.github.io/kalavai-client/getting_started/) for more details.

 <details>